grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

    helm repo update
    ```

-3. Configure the object storage:

-   - Create the configuration file `values.yaml`.
+3. Create the configuration file `values.yaml`.
 The example below illustrates how to deploy Loki in test mode using MinIO as storage:

      ```yaml
       loki: